 My Mother's Life and Our Journey to Saying Goodbye

 List Price: $15.95

-Linda Daly served as the environmental expert at the Los Angeles Times Magazine, where she also maintained the blog “Pretty in Green,” focusing on the lighter side of green issues.
-Linda has been a founding board member of Vintage Hollywood, which raises funds to help children in Southern California; and Global Hunger Foundation, which seeks to alleviate hunger around the globe through small grants to women's groups interested in sustainable farming.
+Linda Daly served as the environmental expert at the Los Angeles Times Magazine, where she also maintained the blog Pretty in Green.
+Linda was a founding Board member of Vintage Hollywood, which raises funds to help children in Southern California; and Global Hunger Foundation, which seeks to alleviate hunger around the globe through small grants to women's groups interested in sustainable farming.
 She currently lives in Los Angeles with her husband and two children.
 They have four dogs, a duck, a horse, and too many tomato plants.